E&OE Copyright 2010-

 To improve upon this accuracy you need to use a battery powered 50Hz strobe light so that you don’t rely on the mains as your reference.
-We can supply the excellent Martin Bastin made design and matching strobe disc for this job, please see the accessories page for this item.
+We can supply strobe lights for this job, we have a few different types available.

 The other alternative is to use a test record with a continuous tone recorded on it (i.e. 1kHz) and connect a frequency counter to the output of your phono stage (or tape output).
 Frequency counters can sometimes be found on good quality multi-

 Please note that it is always worth letting the deck run for a few minutes to warm everything up before attempting to check its accuracy, as its normal for a certain amount of drifting to take place on some designs.

 So what improvements can I expect with a power supply?

 Well the difference can be quite astonishing.
 Getting the speed right has obvious implications for pitch, while improved speed stability gives more stable imaging and a much better sense of timing, enabling you to hear how musicians react to one another.
 Detail retrieval also increases, particularly the low level sounds that can easily be masked by noise, with sounds appearing out of a blacker background, this is thanks to the reduction of mains noise which causes additional motor vibration.